pattichis/GraphFuns2/Projects/face-projects.md

 Based on the mother function $\quad f1(x)$ specified using:
 >`make_closed_fig(plot, a=0.15, b=2, h=0, k=0, d=0, num_of_points=10)`

-generates a closed figure as shown here (no video here):
+generates a closed figure as shown here (no video play for this still image, see video examples below):

 ![Still image](https://github.com/pattichis/GraphFuns2/blob/main/Projects/face.png) <br>